JetBrains/Qodana/topics/custom-profiles.md

 </component>
 ```

-This sample shows how these options can be configured in your custom profile:
+This sample demonstrates how to configure the inspection options in your custom profile:

 ```yaml
 name: "My custom profile" # Profile name